cloudmesh/cloudmesh-mpi/doc/chapters/management.md

 #### Google Meet

 Google Meet is an online service that facilitates meetings as video and audio conference calls.
-It has evolved from google hangout.
+It has evolved from Google Hangouts.

 **What are good features?**

-Some good features of Google meet include the ability to use closed captions allowing the integration of participants having trouble hearing the speaker.
+Some good features of Google Meet include the ability to use closed captions allowing the integration of participants having trouble hearing the speaker.
 It is compatible across devices and typically its sound quality is very good.

 **What are not so good features?**

-1. Goggle meet does not provide an easy way to have others take control of a remote desktop.
+1. Google Meet does not provide an easy way to have others take control of a remote desktop.
 However, it is possible to use Google Remote Desktop for it.

    * <https://remotedesktop.google.com/?pli=1>

-2. Google meet cannot share each other's desktops at the same time.
-This feature was available in hangout but is no longer available as far as we can tell.
+2. Google Meet cannot share each other's desktops at the same time.
+This feature was available in Hangouts but is no longer available as far as we can tell.

+3. Google Meet restricts call times to one hour.
+After one hour has passed, a new call must be started.

 **Why you may consider choosing Google meet and not Zoom?**

 Google offers many services that are useful for collaboration.
-This includes Google drive, docs, presentations, mail, calendar, and groups.  features such as google drive.
-As they can be accessed through a single account, it is obvious that Google meet provides a valuable set of services to any research team.
+This includes Google Drive, Docs, Slides, Gmail, Calendar, and Groups.
+As they can be accessed through a single account, it is obvious that Google Meet provides a valuable set of services to any research team.

 #### Zoom

-Zoom is a cloud-based communications platform that provides one-on-one, group meetings, and webinars.
+Zoom is a cloud-based communications platform that provides one-on-one's, group meetings, and webinars.

 **What are good features?**